 As part of our continued support to help organisations prepare for compliance with the GDPR and NIS Directive, IT Governance will deliver a webinar to help professionals get a basic understanding of the risk-based security measures and incident notification requirements the Regulation and Directive impose.

-The webinar, “The GDPR and NIS Directive: Risk-based security measures and incident notification requirements”, will be delivered on 4 May 2017, from 3:00 – 4:00pm (GMT).
+The webinar, “The GDPR and NIS Directive: Risk-based security measures and incident notification requirements”, was delivered on 4 May 2017.

 Led by Adrian Ross, an experienced data protection and information security consultant at IT Governance, the webinar will provide advice on the new requirements organisations need to implement in order to comply with the GDPR and the NIS Directive.